Angels in the Bible – what are they?

 The Angel of God

 In later tradition he was called Michael, a warrior angel who protected God’s people.
-The painting at right shows the great battle for supremacy between Michael (good) and Lucifer (evil); click on the image to enlarge – it’s worth the effort.
+The painting at right shows the great battle for supremacy between Michael (good) and Lucifer (evil).

 As well, this ‘Angel of God’ carried out practical missions: preceding the Israelites in the Exodus, smiting Sennacherib’s army (2 Kings 19:35), guiding Jacob in his dream (Genesis 32).